-Renee Gillispie just completed her second season as the head coach of the University of Iowa softball program.
+Renee Gillispie (gill-ESPY) completed her third season as the head coach of the University of Iowa softball program in 2021.
 She was selected as the fifth head coach in program history on June 8, 2018.

 Gillispie had Iowa on a resurgent pace in 2020 before the cancellation of the season due to Covid-19.
 The Hawkeyes finished the season 17-5 and first in the Big Ten.
 Iowa was on pace to have its best season since 2009, that year’s team won 42 games.